Best Compact Treadmill for Small Spaces – Introduction

 - Two-position manual incline settings

-- No built-in programs to follow
+- There are no built-in programs to follow

-- Ongoing iFIT membership costs $180 per year
+- Ongoing iFit membership costs $180 per year

 #4.
 Horizon T101 Treadmill Series